Urban Lives in Transition: Field Notes from Seoul’s Living Neighborhoods

 Exploring Urban Alleys: Enhancing Communities and Resilience in Japan, Australia and Taiwan

-The research will be supported by Senshu University and happen in form of a collaboration between different international research institutions in the three countries, emphasizing a mix of visual analysis and secondary data to craft tailored urban solutions.
+The research will be supported by Senshu University and will be a collaboration between different international research institutions in the three countries, emphasizing a mix of visual analysis and secondary data to craft tailored urban solutions.

 The study will have several key goals, such as: